Na Maloom Afraad 2: Plot

-The story kicks off when a Sheikh (Nayyar Ejaz) also arrives in Cape Town with his gold commode.
-The Sheikh stays at a grand hotel where Moon's fiance Parri (Hania Amir) works.
+The story kicks off when an Arab Sheikh (Nayyar Ejaz) also arrives in Cape Town with his gold commode.
+The Sheikh stays at a grand hotel where Moon's fiancé Parri (Hania Aamir) works.
 A criminal duo Iqbal and Thaakrey (Saleem Mairaj and Nazr ul Hassan) decide to steal the gold pot and blackmail the Sheikh but when the toilet is mixed up with Parri's wedding paraphernalia, the commode ends up in Moon's house, where the trio was staying.
-They plan to drop it in a street and inform police to take it, but then Farhan and Shakeel takes it and install it in their house.
-However, while bringing it to their house, a local criminal gang of Cape Town sees them and decide to work under Iqbal and Thaakrey.
+They plan to drop it in a street and inform the police to take it, but then Farhan and Shakeel take it and install it in their house.
+However, while bringing it to their house, a local criminal gang of Cape Town sees them and decides to work under Iqbal and Thaakrey.
 While using the toilet, Shakeel discovers that there are also gems in the toilet, which they collect and hide in a jewellery set.
-Meanwhile, the local gang enters Moon's house and steal the toilet, but are killed by police and the pot comes in custody of police, which they later return it back to the Sheikh.
+Meanwhile, the local gang enters Moon's house and steal the toilet, but are killed by the police, and the pot comes in custody of police, which they later return to the Sheikh.
 Iqbal and Thaakrey invade the house as they thought that the trio would return, hoping to take the gems from them.
 However, knowing the criminals would come to their house, the trio stayed at Parri's parents' house.
-The jewellery set which contained the gems was given to Parri's mother by Moon, thinking they woukd be kept in a safe whose code was only known to Parri's mother.
+The jewellery set which contained the gems was given to Parri's mother by Moon, thinking they would be kept in a safe whose code was only known to Parri's mother.
 Meanwhile, Parri and Naina arrive at Moon's house to get Parri's wedding dress, however, they get kidnapped by the criminal duo.
-The trio gets access to the Sheikh's phone and keep it in a car which gets traced by the police.
+The trio gets access to the Sheikh's phone and keeps it in a car which gets traced by the police.
 In an attempt to save the girls, Farhan, Shakeel and Moon steal the safe and bring it to the criminal duo.
-However, since the car was outside their base and the Sheikh's phone was in the car, the Sheikh traces it and reaches at their base.
+However, since the car was outside their base and the Sheikh's phone was in the car, the Sheikh traces it and arrives at their base.
 A massive shootout breaks out between police and gangs, in which the safe gets thrown off a cliff into the ocean and the girls are rescued by the trio.
-After a few days, Iqbal and Thaakrey are hospitalized and Sheikh gets imprisoned after his reality in revealed to police.
+After a few days, Iqbal and Thaakrey are hospitalized and Sheikh gets imprisoned after his reality is revealed to the police.
 Shakeel becomes deaf during the shooting and Moon is married to Parri.
-During the wedding, Parri's mother tells the couple that she forgot to put the jewellery set in the safe and it was with her whole the time.
+During the wedding, Parri's mother tells the couple that she forgot to put the jewellery set in the safe and it was with her the whole time.
 This jewellery safe contained the same gems that Sheikh was looking for.
 She hands them the set and the trio is overjoyed.